fhollenbach/Polisci209_2018/pages/syllabus.md

           each of the three assignment you will provide a first draft to a fellow student, who will provide comments.
 You will incorporate the comments and will then be graded on the final version.
-		  Your comments to your fellow students will be graded as a homework exercise.
+		  Your comments to your fellow students will be graded like a homework exercise.
 		  __All versions of the written assignments (first & final draft) are to be submitted via eCampus prior to class on the day they are due.
 Peer-review feedback is also submitted on eCampus__

-- Exam 1: 15% of class grade
-	- The first exam will cover the first half of the semester and will be worth 15% of your class grade.
-The exams focus on all of the material covered up to the exam, includng the readings, lectures, and exercises. __The assigned exercises should serve as excellent preparation for the exams.__

-- Final Exam (cumulative): 25% of class grade
+- Final Exam (cumulative): 30% of class grade
 	- The final exam will cover the material from the whole class and will be worth 25% of your class grade.
+The exams focus on all of the material covered up to the exam, including the readings, lectures, and exercises. __The assigned exercises should serve as excellent preparation for the exams.__

 The grading scale (in %) used in this class for all written assignments, exams, and the overall class grade will be the following: